LA City Council uges MLB to award 2017, 2018 World Series titles to Dodgers over sign-stealing scandal

 While it's not illegal to "decode" signs, it is impermissible to do so using electronic equipment.

 Linking the two embattled teams is Alex Cora.
-He was the bench coach for the Astros in 2017 and he also managed the Red Sox to their World Series title in 2018.
+He was the bench coach for the Astros in 2017 and he managed the Red Sox to their World Series title in 2018.

-MLB's investigation into Astros' cheating revealed that Cora arranged for a video room technician to install a monitor displaying the center field camera feed outside the Astros dugout.
+MLB's investigation into the Astros' cheating revealed that Cora arranged for a video room technician to install a monitor displaying the center field camera feed outside the Astros dugout.

 After being implicated in the Red Sox scandal, Cora announced last week that he and the Red Sox "mutually agreed to part ways."